Tenth Amendment to the United States Constitution

 The Tenth Amendment (Amendment X) to the United States Constitution, a part of the Bill of Rights, was ratified on December 15, 1791.
-It expresses the principle of federalism, also known as states' rights, by stating that the federal government has only those powers delegated to it by the Constitution, and that all other powers not forbidden to the states by the Constitution are reserved to each state.
+It expresses the principle of federalism, whereby the federal government and the individual states share power, by mutual agreement.
+The Tenth Amendment prescribes that the federal government has only those powers delegated to it by the Constitution, and that all other powers not forbidden to the states by the Constitution are reserved to each state, or to the people.

-The amendment was proposed by the 1st United States Congress in 1789 during its first term following the adoption of the Constitution.
+The amendment, with origins before the American Revolution, was proposed by the 1st United States Congress in 1789 during its first term following the adoption of the Constitution.
 It was considered by many members as a prerequisite before they would ratify the Constitution, and particularly to satisfy demands of Anti-Federalists, who opposed the creation of a stronger federal government.

-The purpose of this amendment is to clarify how the federal government's powers should be interpreted and to reaffirm the nature of federalism.
-Justices and commentators have publicly wondered whether the Tenth Amendment retains any legal significance.
+The purpose of this amendment is to reaffirm the principles of federalism and reinforce the notion of the federal government maintaining only limited, enumerated powers.
+Some legal scholars (including textualists and originalists) have effectively classified the amendment as a tautology, a statement affirming that the federal government does not have any rights that it does not have.